 Vancouver Bike Share and Bike Rentals

-A new option for visitors to explore Vancouver is the new bike share system by Mobi.
-As of May 2018, Vancouver Bike Share has 143 stations and 1400 bikes located throughout the downtown peninsula, False Creek, Kitsilano and Mount Pleasant.
-The goal is to increase this to 150 stations and 1500 bikes.
+A good option for visitors to explore Vancouver is the Mobi bike share system.
+As of 2025, Vancouver Bike Share by rogers_arena has over 260 stations and 2000 classic bikes and 600 ebikes located throughout the downtown peninsula, False Creek, Kitsilano and Mount Pleasant.

 While negotiating downtown Vancouver on a bike may not be for everyone, there are miles of dedicated bike lanes and bike paths to enjoy.
 Ideal uses for a mobi bike include a leisurely ride around the Stanley Park Seawall or around False Creek.
 Both options offer stunning views.
-Renting a bike to explore Stanley Park has been a popular activity with Vancouver visitors for decades and many private bike rental outlets are located close to the park.
+Renting a bike to explore Stanley Park has been a popular activity with Vancouver visitors for decades and many private bike rental outlets are located a short distance to the park entrance.
 Some even offer guided bike tours.
-Now, the new bike share program provides visitors with one more choice and there are several docking stations convenient to the park entrance.
+The mobi bike share program provides visitors another option and there are several docking stations convenient to the park entrance.

 If you need to stop where there's no docking station, each mobi bike is equipped with a lock, but keep in mind you are responsible if something does happen to the bike.
 Each bike is also equipped with a helmet, so you don't have to worry about bringing your own.
 While many riders elect not to wear their helmet, BC law requires it, so you could put yourself at risk of a ticket.
 The greater risk is getting hurt, so we recommend wearing the provided helmet.